 - Black Metal: Started adding in some elements of it on Maleficium and made it an extremely prominent part of their sound on Flesh Coffin.

-- Deathcore: Became this with Bone Kingdom and started out as a chuggy, breakdown-centric act before taking a more technical direction on Maleficium, followed by a more blackened one on Psalms and especially Flesh Coffin.
+- Deathcore: Became this with Bone Kingdom and started out as a melodic, technical deathcore act before taking a heavier direction on Maleficium, followed by a more blackened one on Psalms and especially Flesh Coffin.
 While they still do not debate the fact that they are a deathcore band, they are much less heavy on the "core" part of the sound these days.

-- Early Installment Weirdness: Triumph was a melodic metalcore album, while Bone Kingdom was much chuggier and more breakdown-oriented than their later material.
+- Early Installment Weirdness: Triumph was a melodic metalcore album, while Bone Kingdom was much more melodic and tech-based than their later material, with a sound highly reminiscent of early Within the Ruins.
 Even Maleficium, while certainly more reflective of the band's current style, had more breakdowns and was more tech-oriented, with only some trace blackened elements.

 - In Name Only: They have no remaining founders as of 2018, though Adam De Micco and Austin Archey have been in the band for the bulk of their career, and De Micco has been the sole songwriter for quite some time now.

 - Lead Drummer: Austin Archey is easily the single most recognizable member of the band, as he is the second-oldest member next to Adam De Micco and plays a major role in the songwriting process, is friends with almost everyone in large portions of the metalcore and deathcore scenes, and is known for his frequent appearances in the touring circuit as a fill-in, roadie, or tech.